-What is the MA in Teaching English as a Second Language Degree?
+Why Pursue an M.A. in Teaching English as a Second Language?

-Liberty’s 100% online MA in Teaching English as a Second Language can empower you to work with students at home or abroad who need English communication skills to succeed.
-As an English as a Second Language teacher, you can teach in the United States or travel abroad to teach in Asia, the Middle East, or any other region of the world where English language teachers are in demand.
-With Liberty’s MA in TESL, you can embed yourself in a foreign culture and share the gift of language while gaining a rich, immersive experience that goes far beyond tourism!
+Liberty’s 100% online M.A. in Teaching English as a Second Language can empower you to teach in the United States or travel abroad to teach in Asia, the Middle East, or any other region of the world where English language teachers are in demand.
+With Liberty’s M.A. in TESL, you can embed yourself in a foreign culture and share the gift of language while gaining a rich and immersive experience that goes far beyond tourism!